NuGet/Home/accepted/2021/NuGet.orgTFMs.md

 - A .NET developer can view Frameworks of a package on NuGet.org:
 ![](../../meta/resources/NuGet.orgTFMs/PackageDetailsWithTFMs.png)

 - We will have the list collapsed by default in order to track popularity.
+(See unresolved question on this.)

 ### Goals and Non-Goals